gatsbyjs/gatsby/docs/docs/recipes.md

 #### Directions

-1. Build your gatsby application using `gatsby build`
+1. Build your Gatsby application using `gatsby build`

 2. Login into Netlify using `netlify login`